 A few hours to a few days, depending on whether the judicial officer allows tenants to have additional time to move out after the writ of execution is issued.

 Mississippi Eviction Process Timeline

 Below is a summary of the aspects outside of the landlord’s control that dictate the amount of time it takes to evict a tenant in Mississippi.
-With that being said, these estimates can vary greatly, and some time periods may not include weekends or legal holidays.
+Therefore, these estimates can vary greatly, and some time periods may not include weekends or legal holidays.

-- Issuance/Service of Summons and Complaint – 5 days prior to the summons return date (county court cases only).
+- Issuance/Service of Summons and Complaint – Five days prior to the summons return date (county court cases only).

 - Court Hearing and Ruling on the Eviction – 5-10 days after the date the summons was issued by the court (county court cases only).

 - Issuance of Writ of Execution – A few hours to 5 days, depending on the reason for the eviction.